Emerging from the fog of war.

 WINNER: Best British Short Film

-Selected for the Juteback Poetry Film Festival with a screening on 19 September 2018 in Fort Collins, Colorado, USA
+- The Juteback Poetry Film Festival on 19 September 2018 in Fort Collins, Colorado, USA

-Selected for the Exit 6 Film Festival with a world premiere screening on 29 September 2018 in Basingstoke, Hampshire, UK
+- The Exit 6 Film Festival with a world premiere on 29 September 2018 in Basingstoke, Hampshire, UK

 The official award laurels